Cloud wins big in Q1 2020 as remote work drives record demand

 Despite rampant its successes, the cloud industry faces a serious issue – ensuring capacity is expanded to cater for the surge in cloud consumption.

-Microsoft has announced new server capacity to its data centres in the worst-affected regions, while AWS has opened two new data centre regions in Cape Town and Milan.
+Microsoft has announced new server capacity to its data centers in the worst-affected regions, while AWS has opened two new data center regions in Cape Town and Milan.